 You can also see some videos going viral on TikTok showing people with over shaved teeth before their veneer application.
 So, people worry and ask do veneers ruin your teeth.
 These kinds of preparation processes are not professional.
 Not all veneer applications are made like them.
 What you have to do is to choose a good clinic.

 Why do you get cavities after veneers?

 If your tooth decays under your veneer, it could cause problems for your overall oral and general health.
 It would also affect the longevity of your veneers.
-There could be several reasons you might get cavities under your dental veneers.
+There could be several reasons for such a situation:

-The main reasons of a cavity under your veneer are:
+The main reasons for a cavity under your veneer are: